jstz-dev/jstz/docs/quick_start.md

    pnpm dev
    ```

+   The response includes the URL that the application is running at, such as `http://localhost:3201`.

-1. Open the application in Chrome at `http://localhost:3201`.
+1. Open the application in the Chrome web browser.

 1. Paste the address of your smart function into the web application.